XanaduAI/MrMustard/README.md

 - Plug-and-play backends (`numpy` as default)

 # The lab module

-The lab module contains things you'd find in a lab: states, transformations, measurements, circuits.
+The lab module contains components you'd find in a lab: states, transformations, measurements, circuits, etc.

 States can be used at the beginning of a circuit as well as at the end, in which case a state is interpreted as a measurement (a projection onto that state).
 Transformations are usually parametrized and map states to states.
 The action on states is differentiable with respect to the state and to the gate parameters.

-## 1. States and Gates
+## 1. States and Transformations

-Here are a few examples of states and gates:
+Here are a few examples of built-in states and transformations:

 ```python
 import numpy as np
 from mrmustard.lab import *